 Step 5: Customize how the data is sent from your trigger step to your new action step using information from either or all of the previous steps.
 Click in the field to see your previous steps.
 Then click on the arrow next to the name of the step that includes the information you'd like to use in that field.
 Now you can add any of that information to your field by clicking on any of the entries.

-Step 6: Finally, test your Zap, and toggle the On/Off button to On.
+Step 6: Finally, test your Zap, and if everything looks good, you're ready to begin using it.
 Now, sit back and let your Zap take care of multiple tasks at once.

 Pro tip: Add a description and rename your steps

 When you can build workflows with as many steps as you want, there's a chance they can get… complicated.

 More automation power is always good.
 But sometimes you need guideposts to help you navigate Zaps with many similar steps.

 Do your future-self a favor and include reminders about how your more intricate workflows work.
 Adding extra context is easy: Either add a description to your Zap, or rename the steps in your process to describe what each one does.
 (Or, feel free to do both!)

 To add a description, click the gear icon in the right sidebar to open the Settings tab.
 Add any needed context to the Description box.